lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

      reason       PKIFreeText OPTIONAL }
 ~~~~

-In response to an ir, cr, p10cr, kur, or ccr request message, polling is initiated
+Unless implicit confirmation has been requested and granted, in response to an ir, cr, p10cr, kur, krr, or ccr request message, polling is initiated
-with an ip, cp, kup, or ccp response message containing status "waiting".
+with an ip, cp, kup, krp, or ccp response message containing status "waiting".
 For
 any type of request message, polling can be initiated with an error response
 messages with status "waiting".
 The following clauses describe how polling
 messages are used.
 It is assumed that multiple certConf messages can be
 sent during transactions.
 There will be one sent in response to each ip,
-cp, kup, or ccp that contains a CertStatus for an issued certificate.
+cp, kup, krp, or ccp that contains a CertStatus for an issued certificate.

 {: type="%d"}
-1. In response to an ip, cp, kup, or ccp message, an EE will send a certConf for
+1. In response to an ip, cp, kup, krp, or ccp message, an EE will send a certConf for
   all issued certificates and expect a PKIconf for each certConf.
 An EE will
   send a pollReq message in response to each CertResponse element of an ip,
   cp, or kup message with status "waiting" and in response to an error message
   with status "waiting".
 Its certReqId MUST be either the index of a CertResponse
   data structure with status "waiting" or -1 referring to the complete response.

-1. In response to a pollReq, a CA/RA will return an ip, cp, kup, or ccp if one or
+1. In response to a pollReq, a CA/RA will return an ip, cp, kup, krp, or ccp if one or
   more of still pending requested certificates are ready or the final response
   to some other type of request is available; otherwise, it will return a pollRep.

 1. If the EE receives a pollRep, it will wait for at least the number of seconds
   given in the checkAfter field before sending another pollReq.

-1. If the EE receives an ip, cp, kup, or ccp, then it will be treated in the same
+1. If the EE receives an ip, cp, kup, krp, or ccp, then it will be treated in the same
   way as the initial response; if it receives any other response, then this
   will be treated as the final response to the original request.